A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

 \subsubsection{Small models}

 We benchmark various Ising solvers on the Sherrington-Kirkpatrick (SK) model~\cite{sherrington1975}, a fully connected Ising model where the symmetric coupling coefficients $J_{ij}=J_{ji} \,( i \neq j)$ are sampled from the standard normal distribution~$\mathcal{N}(0,1)$.
 Each solver is tasked with minimizing the Ising energy of a system with $10^3$ spins.
-Their performance is evaluated based on the time required to reach the energy level obtained by the Goemans-Williamson Semidefinite Program (GW-SDP).
-As the solutions in the SK model typically converge quickly, we restrict the runtime of each solver to under one second.
+Their performance is evaluated based on the time required to reach the energy level obtained by the GW-SDP (using $100$ random rounding projections).
+As the solutions in the SK model typically converge quickly, we restrict the runtime of each solver to under {$0.1$ s (excluding the time needed to load data and compute the Ising energy)}.
 All experiments are repeated for $100$ random initializations.
-As shown in Figure~\ref{fig:1k_sk}a, ADOCH reaches the GW-SDP energy threshold in about $15$ ms. Moreover, the histograms in Figures~\ref{fig:1k_sk}b and \ref{fig:1k_sk}c show that ADOCH consistently finds the lowest energy states with the highest frequency.
-Overall, our algorithms demonstrate the most robust and optimal performance at steady state compared to the tested methods.
+As shown in Figure~\ref{fig:1k_sk}a, {DOCH and ADOCH reach the GW-SDP energy threshold in about $2.5$ and $3.5$ ms respectively}.
+Moreover, the histograms in Figures~\ref{fig:1k_sk}b and \ref{fig:1k_sk}c show that ADOCH consistently finds the lowest energy states with the highest frequency.
+Overall, our algorithms demonstrate the most robust and optimal performance at steady state compared to the other solvers.